 - 6.20 Works in RPA: The proposed building will entail development within the RPA of the tree.
 This will amount to the loss of 8% of the total RPA.
 This is located on one side of the tree with a large, retained volume of soil on all other sides.
 This means that roots outside the RPA will be retained, providing the tree with ample rooting volume to sustain itself into full maturity.
 This limits the magnitude of the impact.
-The impact is moderate. - 6.21 Minor footpaths will be installed within the RPA to allow access to the garden area.
-These can be constructed on existing ground level to reduce negative impacts to a very minor level. - 6.22 Spatial relationship & shading: - 6.23 The tree is close to the southwestern elevation of the nearest building with less than 1m separation from the crown spread, at the closest point.
+The impact is moderate. - 6.21 Spatial relationship & shading: - 6.22 The tree is close to the southwestern elevation of the nearest building with 2m separation from the crown spread, at the closest point.
 The tree is fully mature, and its canopy spread cannot be expected to increase in size, in any noticeable way.
-Therefore, the impact will not increase over time. - 6.24 The nearest elevations (red arrows) do not have significant windows (or only very small windows leading into a corridor), so the tree will not directly cast shade into the principal living spaces within the building. - 6.25 The blue arrow indicates a principal window.
-However, this window is angled away from the tree to reduce the perception of domination.
-The room will receive direct sunlight for the majority of each day, as the southern elevation is open with no obstructions. - 6.26 Diffuse light levels, to the nearest room, will be affected but can be improved by minor pruning of the tree (see image below), at a level that will not lead to its decline (according with national standards e.g., BS3998:2010).

-6.27 The angle of the building, in relation to the tree, and the window design reduce the domination and shading caused by the tree.
+Therefore, the impact will not increase over time. - 6.23 The nearest elevations (red arrows) do not have significant windows (or only very small windows leading into a corridor), so the tree will not directly cast shade into the principal living spaces within the building. - 6.24 Diffuse light levels, to the nearest room, will be affected but can be improved by minor pruning of the tree (see image below), at a level that will not lead to its decline (according with national standards e.g., BS3998:2010). - 6.25 The angle of the building, in relation to the tree, and the window design reduce the domination and shading caused by the tree.
 This mitigates for any potential negative impacts.